 n260

 Even though this error code isn’t critical, it may still keep you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
 You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

 e104 – Critical